knpuniversity/drupal-under-the-hood/knpu/modules-routes-controllers.md

 In YAML, you usually don't *need* quotes, except in some edge cases with special characters.
 But it's always safe to surround values with quotes.
 So if you're in doubt, use quotes!
-I don't need them around `access content`... but it makes me feel.
+I don't need them around `access content`... but it makes me fee good.

 ## Add a Controller Function